tabiya-tech/compass/backend/README.md

 ## Running the code locally

-The backend is a FastAPI, LangServe app that serves the Compass API.
+The backend is a FastAPI app that serves the Compass API.

 When running the code locally, the backend will use the credentials and the project set in the Google Cloud SDK.